deneb-viz/deneb-viz.github.io/src/pages/support.md

 ### Do some research

 Before posting in one of the forums listed below, be sure to check and see if someone else has solved a similar issue.
-Use the search functionality on [Stack Overflow](https://stackoverflow.com/), the [Power BI forums](https://community.fabric.microsoft.com/t5/Power-BI-forums/ct-p/powerbi), the [Vega-Lite](https://github.com/vega/vega-lite/issues)/[Vega](https://github.com/vega/vega/) GitHub _issues_ section, etc. There is a high likelihood that a scenario similar to yours has already been resolved.
+Use the search functionality on [Stack Overflow](https://stackoverflow.com/), the [Power BI forums](https://community.fabric.microsoft.com/t5/Power-BI-forums/ct-p/powerbi), the [Vega-Lite](https://github.com/vega/vega-lite/issues)/[Vega](https://github.com/vega/vega/) GitHub _issues_ section or [Slack channel](https://bit.ly/join-vega-slack-2020), etc. There is a high likelihood that a scenario similar to yours has already been resolved.

 ### Come prepared